Menu Close

 Post Traumatic stress disorder (PTSD)

-Post-Traumatic Stress Disorder (PTSD) is an anxiety disorder that is caused by a traumatic event, such as giving birth.
-This mental health condition can make living day-to-day difficult, which is amplified when caring for a newborn.
+Post-Traumatic Stress Disorder (PTSD) is an anxiety disorder caused by a traumatic event, which for some mothers can be due to giving birth.
+40% of mothers in Scotland have experienced a traumatic birth.
+This mental health condition can make day-to-day living difficult, which is amplified when caring for a newborn.

 How can I support my mental health as a mum?